purple pseudopanax with dark wine-coloured foliage

 Main Threats

-Habitat loss from land clearance is the primary threat.
-Browsing by introduced mammals.
-No significant pest or disease issues.
+Habitat loss from land clearance is primary threat.
+Browsing by introduced mammals poses risk to seedlings.
+No significant pest or disease issues identified.

 Population

 Populations are considered stable and widespread.
-The species is common in native forests throughout New Zealand.
-It is not considered threatened.
-No formal conservation assessment exists.
+Species is common in native forests throughout New Zealand.
+Not considered threatened by current assessments.

 Conservation Status